"...virtuosic, colourful and utterly engaging ... Bate is a marvellous, bold artist, and the instrument soared."

 |Spain||Leon International Organ Festival|

 UK engagements have included a solo BBC Promenade Concert and Messiaen's Livre du Saint Sacrement in the South Bank Messiaen Festival (Westminster Cathedral).
-She has also given public lectures at Oxford, Cambridge and Bristol Universities.
+She has also given recitals, master classes and public lectures at Oxford, Cambridge and Bristol Universities.

 DVD - Messiaen's La Nativité du Seigneur, recorded live from Norwich Cathedral